fbpx

 When you dine at ‘39 Poolside Bar & Grill at Rosen Plaza on Sundays, you can enjoy your meal looking out over the hotel’s sparkling pool and whirlpool spa, complete with a cascading waterfall.

-Enjoy thoughtfully crafted dishes like the French toast stack, made with thick-cut sourdough bread that has been dipped in a brown sugar and cinnamon custard.
+Enjoy thoughtfully crafted dishes like the French toast stack, made with thick-cut sourdough bread dipped in a brown sugar and cinnamon custard.

 In addition to classic brunch fare, you can also order fresh salads, juicy burgers, and made-to-order guacamole.